Moduli of parabolic sheaves on a polarized logarithmic scheme: Log schemes, root stacks and parabolic sheaves

 \begin{prop}[Projection formula for the root stacks] With the notation of the preceding proposition, denote by $\pi\colon \radice{B'}{X}\to \radice{B}{X}$ the natural map, and assume that $A$, $B$ and $B'$ are fine and saturated.
 Then: \begin{itemize} \item the canonical morphism $\mc{O}_{\radice{B}{X}}\to \pi_{*}\mc{O}_{\radice{B'}{X}}$ is an isomorphism, \item if $F \in \Qcoh(\radice{B'}{X})$ and $G \in \Qcoh(\radice{B}{X})$ the natural morphism $\pi_{*}F\otimes G\to \pi_{*}(F\otimes \pi^{*}G)$ is an isomorphism, \item consequently for $F \in \Qcoh(\radice{B}{X})$ the natural map $F\to\pi_{*}\pi^{*}F$ on $\radice{B}{X}$ is also an isomorphism. \end{itemize} \end{prop}

 \begin{proof} The last bullet is consequence of the first two.

-By flat base change along $T\to X_{B/A}$, we reduce to proving the statements for $\pi_{T}\colon \radice{B'}{T}\to T$, where the log structure on $T$ is the pullback of the universal DF structure of $\radice{B}{X}$.
-Now since $B$ and $B'$ are fine and saturated, by \ref{coarse.space.root} the morphism $\pi_{T}$ is a coarse moduli space of a tame Artin stack, and the claims follow: the first one is a general property of coarse moduli spaces, and the second follows for example from Proposition 4.5 of \cite{alper}. \end{proof}
+By flat base change along $T\to \radice{B}{X}$, we reduce to proving the statements for $\pi_{T}\colon \radice{B'}{T}\to T$, where the log structure on $T$ is the pullback of the universal DF structure of $\radice{B}{X}$.
+Now since $B$ and $B'$ are fine and saturated, by \ref{coarse.space.root} the morphism $\pi_{T}$ is a coarse moduli space of a tame Artin stack, and the claims follow: the first one is a general property of coarse moduli spaces, and the second follows for example from the proof of Corollary 5.3 of \cite{olsson-starr}: we can assume that $T$ is affine and that $G$ is a colimit of finitely presented $\mc{O}_T$-modules, and using the fact that $(\pi_T)_*$ commutes with colimits we are reduced to the case where $G$ is finitely presented.
+By right exactness of $\pi_T^*$ and exactness of $(\pi_T)_*$ we reduce further to checking the statement for $G=\mc{O}_T$, for which it is trivial. \end{proof}

 Now let us turn to parabolic sheaves.
 The main result of \cite{borne-vistoli} is that quasi-coherent sheaves on $\radice{B}{X}$ are exactly parabolic sheaves on $X$ with respect to $B$.

 We will give the general definition of a parabolic sheaf on a log scheme right away, without going through the earlier definitions by Seshadri (\cite{seshadri}), Maruyama and Yokogawa (\cite{maruyama-yokogawa}) and Borne (\cite{borne}).
 A comparison with Maruyama and Yokogawa's definition will be given in \ref{maru.yoko}.